 Routine dental care is a critical component of cats' and dogs' oral and overall health, but most of pets don't get the oral hygiene care they need to keep their teeth and gums healthy.

-At Montecito Veterinary Center in Santa Rosa, we provide complete dental care for your pet, from basics such as dental exams, teeth cleanings and polishing to dental x-rays.
+At Montecito Veterinary Center in Santa Rosa, we provide complete veterinary dentistry for your pet, from basics such as dental exams, teeth cleanings and polishing to dental x-rays.

 We are also passionate about dental health education about home dental care for pet owners.